zhangxiangxiao/fastText/README.md

 fastText is a library for efficient learning of word representations and sentence classification.

+## Changes from original Facebook Research release

+* Test output numerical precision is 5 digits instead of 3.

 ## Requirements

 **fastText** builds on modern Mac OS and Linux distributions.